 The Kano Model is used to analyse consumer preferences for different features and group them into multiple categories.
 This allows firms to identify which features they should focus on when developing a new product.

-How would you feel if [feature] was included in [product]?
+How would you feel if [attribute] was included in [our product]?

 - Love it

 - Tolerate it

 How would you feel if [attribute] was not included in [our product]?